nevinBoyd/python-flask-car-routes-lab/README.md

 - Application passes all test suites
 - `/` route is created and returns correctly
 - `/<model>` route is created and returns correctly

+---

+---

+## Developer Notes / Project Adjustments

+- The provided project included `app.py` inside the `server/` directory, but the test suite imports from the project root (e.g., `from app import app`).
+  To match the test expectations, I moved `app.py` to the root of the project directory.

+- Updated the routes as required:
+  - `/` returns `"Welcome to Flatiron Cars"`
+  - `/<model>` checks the model against a list of existing models and returns:
+    - `"Flatiron {model} is in our fleet!"` if it exists
+    - `"No models called {model} exists in our catalog"` if it does not

+- All tests pass successfully.